YangPhy/YangPhy.github.io/_pages/cv.md

 ### Teaching Experience

 #### Graduate Teaching Fellow (instructor) at the University of Pittsburgh
-* PHYS 0174 - *asic Physics, Science and Engineering 1*, Summer 2022
+* PHYS 0174 - *Basic Physics, Science and Engineering 1*, Summer 2022
+Covers Mechanics and waves

 #### Graduate Teaching Assistant at the University of Pittsburgh
 * PHYS 0219 - *Basic Laboratory Physics for Science and Engineering*